Brandi Saunders, BSN, RN

 When To Stay Home from School: Regulation R757-1

-- Rash of unknown origin with fever and/or behavioral changes, until a primary care provider has determined that the illness is not a communicable disease.
+3. Rash of unknown origin with fever and/or behavioral changes, until a healthcare provider has determined that the illness is not a communicable disease.

 Products used for cosmetic purposes and not for relief of symptoms are not regarded as medication.
 These products would include Non-Prescription Eye Care Products, such as Saline or Contact Lens Solutions, and Skin Care Preparations, such as Petroleum jelly, Clearasil, Lip Balm, Hand Lotion, and Sunscreen.
 Students may carry and appropriately use non-medicated products.
 For the comfort and safety of others, spray or aerosol products are not to be used.